Phileosopher/commonplace/politics-leftism.md

 [Historically](stories-storytellers.md), leftism hasn't had a [safe](safety.md) track record.
 In the past 150 years, more people have been killed for political reasons (including [religious](religion.md) persecution) in leftist countries than almost all other written history combined.
 Leftist thought leaders tend to refer to an ideal instead of historical basis, but the model consistently fails in practice, from the Mayflower Pact onward.

+APPLICATION: Leftward thinking frequently leads to disasters.
+For the sake of the Party, people will use [vulgarities](language.md) and [violence](people-conflicts-war-why.md).
+[Mentally unwell](hardship-ptsd.md) people will destroy [beautiful](values-quality.md) things, [technology](technology.md), and priceless [creations](creations.md).
+It's all [justified](understanding.md) in their mind for what they [perceive](people-image-why.md) as a greater good.

 Most leftist apologists state that it's a working system that simply needs more re-engineering.
 However, most efforts to adapt leftism [distort its image](people-image-distortion.md) more than changing its [model](logic.md).
 Thus, it stays the same even as it keeps [renaming](language.md) and [re-branding](marketing.md).

+In practice, leftism also has a history of political violence, but tends to hyper-focus on religious violence.

+- Their value system is configured based on the idea that their political views are inherently sensible.
+- Since there's no higher authority (i.e., [God](god.md)), there's no accountability if the group pivots on a specific issue.

 ## Rebranding leftism